doh43/demo-repo/README.md

-# demo repository
+# Demo Repository

-Some text
+Some text.

+## Local Development

+1. Open index.html in your browser.